Horowpathana Kulumeemaakada Archaeological Site – හොරොව්පතාන කුළුමීමාකඩ පුරාවිද්යා ස්ථානය

 6. Kulumeemaakada Archaeological Site – කුළුමීමාකඩ පුරාවිද්යා ස්ථානය

-Kulumeemaakada Archaeological Site consist of only one conserved stupa with some ruins spread around this stupa.
+Kulumeemaakada Archaeological Site consists of only one conserved stupa with some ruins spread around this stupa.
 The site lies about 4 km before Kiralagala Archaeological Site, 250 away from the Medawachchiya – Horowpathana road.
-The sutpa stand alone in middle of the large paddy field on a 8×8 meter square platform.
+The stupa stands alone in the middle of the large paddy field on an 8×8 meter square platform.
 The stupa is about 5 meters in height.

 Stairs from all four directions reach the top of the platform.
 Curving brick balustrades decorate the sides of the stairs.
 The stupa shows a further expansion at a later stage.
-The conservation work have left an area to show the older stupa which had a stone base at the beginning.
-Few artifacts belonging to the early Anuradhapura period can be found scattered around the stupa.
+The conservation work has left an area to show the older stupa which had a stone base at the beginning.
+Few artefacts belonging to the early Anuradhapura period can be found scattered around the stupa.
 The most important is the slab inscription found at the site.
-The inscription has been made during the reign of king Bhatikatissa (140-164) and records portion of paddy fields belonging to the five villages of Bamanagama, Vedagama, Lohatabagama, Catanakaragama and Karabatagama by king Bhatikatissa for the work on the Chaithya of Dapatakara Viharaya.
+The inscription was made during the reign of King Bhatikatissa (140-164) and records a portion of paddy fields belonging to the five villages of Bamanagama, Vedagama, Lohatabagama, Catanakaragama and Karabatagama by King Bhatikatissa for the work on the Chaithya of Dapatakara Viharaya.
 It also records the donation of income received from canals and reservoirs.

-Also you find a carved foot print of Buddha (Siripathul Gala) with the Ashtamangala icons.
-Unfortunately the nothing of the aramic complex which this stupa belonged to survives today although signs of this aramic complex can be seen over 5 acre area.
-The area is dominated by Muslim farmers today and all the land has been converted to paddy fields destroying a 2000 year old heritage.
-Its a surprise that even this stupa surviving the onslaught of the villagers.
+Also, you find a carved footprint of Buddha (Siripathul Gala) with the Ashtamangala icons.
+Unfortunately, nothing of the aramic complex to which this stupa belonged survives today although signs of this Aramaic complex can be seen over a 5-acre area.
+The area is dominated by Muslim farmers today and all the land has been converted to paddy fields destroying a 2000-year-old heritage.
+It’s a surprise that even this stupa survives the onslaught of the villagers.

 References